 Parents, and the whole extended family look on.
 Boys, elders and the younger kids admire quietly.

 The very young ones carry small items and learn to gracefully balance and dance this way.
-The girls line up and follow each other in a long and slow display of themselves and thier gentleness.
+The girls line up and follow each other in a long and slow display of themselves and their gentleness.

 Every village has a slightly different way of arranging dresses and head wear.